apisec-inc/releases/docs/index.md

 	-	Shimmer validation issue fixed under the details tab.
 	-	Date and owner name fix on project tile.
 	-	RBAC map open from dashboard fix.
-	-	Manage skip paths fix in Unsecured and AUTH categories.

 ## APIsec - June 15th, 2021

+!!! danger "Security"
+	- Injection fix in AuthNoSql category.
+	- Added content for a basic role in all the pages.
 !!! tip "Features"

 	- Activate/deactivate playbook: New action item introduced.